samuelwilliamjordan/samuelwilliamjordan/README.md

-### Hey 👋
+### Hey 👋,

-🎮 I’m currently working on my first feature length video game.
+🎮 I’m currently designing/modelling/programming my first feature length game
-🎹 I’ve been teaching myself to play the piano for 7 months so far...
+🎹 I’ve been (trying) to teach myself to play the piano since the start of the year...
-💬 Ask me about Formula 1, video games and why David Fincher is my favourite director.
+💬 Let's chat about Formula 1, simracing, independent games, or anything made by David Fincher
 ⚡ ~~Fun~~ fact: Bears eat beets.
-📫 You'll find me on Twitter (@SamJordan_) and Discord (Samwell952) or you can drop me an email :)
+📫 You can reach me on Twitter (@SamJordan_), Discord (Samwell952) or drop me an email :)

 <!--